prcutler/nflpool/nflpool/docs/admin-docs/update-season.rst

 Similar to the first time installation, you will need to update the season information each year.
 From the **Admin** page, choose the link under the **Update to a New Season** header located at ``admin/new_season``.
-Enter the year for the season you are creating, such as 2018 in the first field.
-In the second field, enter the date of the first game in the format 2018-09-06 (including the dashes).
+Enter the year for the season you are creating, such as 2018.
+The first game information, including the date and time and teams playing will be automatically filled from the MySportsFeeds API.
 This will update the ``SeasonInfo`` table and this information is overridden each year when the administrator updates to a new season.

 Update NFL Player Information